-In film and television, however, an executive producer is a chief fundraiser, or a significant investor, who is not as involved in the day-to-day operations, though has a very important role in decision.
-Think of an executive producer in film and television like a board of directors and the producer is the CEO/Chair.
+In film and television, however, an executive producer is a chief fundraiser, or a significant investor, who is not as involved in the day-to-day operations, though has a very important role in decisions.
+Think of an executive producer in film and television as a board of directors and the producer is the CEO/Chair.

 In video gaming, executive producers are very differently enlisted, usually as distributor representatives, either on the same level as the lead producer, with both reporting to the game’s majority owner (typically, the distributor, which nowadays is often the studio itself), or in some instances the executive producer is the lead producer’s boss.
 The title of producer can get very confusing, and we’re only on the iceberg’s tip.

 It sounds like it!
 So, back to The Elder Scrolls, you were promoted from within.
 Then what?

 Then, when the time came, I was recommended to 2K Games, which has just reformed from Irrational Games, for an assistant producer position on what was described as a “nautical noir adventure at the height of an alternative reality’s Industrial age.”
 I loved the movie The Children of the Lost City, which was immediately what had come to mind.
 I had my expectations set high.

 And they were definitely met.
 I was given a lot of trust, and even more so, headway, by my supervisors.
 The process was almost entirely collaborative and essentially one could say it “took a village” to build the city of Rapture.
 I distinctly recall the team meeting that I believe propelled me into gaming authority: we were discussing how to best capture the tone of the piece.